fedeghe/channeljs/README.md

 console.log(mult) // 510510
 ```
 so the flow seem to be
-1) **subscribe** to a _topic_ passing as second parameter a function that will receive as first parameter the topic it self and then all other stuff passed when publishing, the function will return a result.
+1) **subscribe** to a _topic_ passing as second parameter a function that will receive all parameters passed when publishing, the function will most likely return a result.
-2) get the result calling **publish** to a topic passing all parameters needed for the subscriber to be able to calculate and return the result.
+2) get that result calling **publish** to a topic passing all parameters needed for the subscriber to be able to calculate and return the result.

  ...there is something more: